This article is part of a larger series on Retail Management.

 - Heavy, fragile, or oversized products: ShipMonk’s facilities—from carton-focused storage to robotic picking automation—are highly incompatible with bulky, oversized, or delicate goods.
 We recommend Red Stag for any sort of special-handling needs.

-- Health products, food and beverage, cosmetics, and medical goods: Products like these fall into an FDA-regulated category, so in most cases they require FDA-certified handling in order to comply with state and local regulations.
+- Health products, food and beverage, cosmetics, and medical goods: Products like these fall into an FDA-regulated category and in most cases require FDA-certified handling to comply with state and local regulations.
 Without climate control and certified handling, ShipMonk isn’t a qualified choice for these goods.
 We recommend ShipBob for proper supply chain FDA-compliance.

-- Global distribution: ShipMonk can ship internationally, but all of its warehouses are located in the US.
-Retailers with a sizable international customer base are better off using ShipBob or FedEx, whose warehouse networks allow clients to store portions of their inventory in locations throughout the globe.
+- Global distribution: ShipMonk can ship internationally, but all of its warehouses are located in North America.
+Retailers with a sizable international customer base are better off using ShipBob or FedEx, whose warehouse networks allow clients to store portions of their inventory in locations across the globe.
 This approach saves on international shipping costs and delivery time.

 Looking for something different?
 Check out our rankings of the best 3PL companies for small businesses.